DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 **2. One-to-many**: the publication has a variety of appearances, depending on the context and the available presentation media (type and size of screen/paper).
 The book is offered in formats such as print, EPUB, PDF, **MOBI**, Web, each with an appearance and functionality suitable to the format being used.

 **3. One-to-database**: here the book is not a separate, defined, and limited entity.
 Rather, a publication is put together from various independent components, defined as modules, which can be used and re-used a number of times by anyone who has access to the database.
-For example a user can compile a selection of available chapters and generate a customized ebook.
+For example, a user can compile a selection of available chapters and generate a customized ebook.

 ![Three Levels of Electronic Publishing](images/04_1_three_levels.png "Three Levels of Electronic Publishing.")